top of page

 To help support their care while they live their lives in sanctuary please consider donating some bedding or treats through our Amazon Wishlist

 Also known as "Skinny pigs" hairless guinea pigs require a bit more specific care then guinea pigs with hair do.
 They need to eat more so they will poop more, and they'll need extra boar cleaning as well as oil on their skin to remove dead cells and prevent a buildup.
 Their endearing personalities more than make up for the extra work though and these 2 have captured the hearts of many who visit the rescue and see them on our social media pages.
 They are quite comical and LOVE treats getting very vocal anytime a bag crinkles within their hearing parameters.
 Originally Bumble was admitted into the rescue because he had bumble foot while living at the petstore and the employees did a great job of getting him nearly healed however he wasn't able to be sold so they requested surrender.
-Simmy was from the same petstore and had what the employees belived was skin lesions which turned out to just be a buildup of dry skin but he was past the age of 6 months old so was surrendered into rescue to give him his best chance.
-Both will be remaining as sanctuary residents and are instrumental in helping to teach people about proper care.
+After 3 years of not being adopted he will be remaining as sanctuary resident and is instrumental in helping to teach people about proper care.

-To help support their care while they live their lives in sanctuary please consider donating some bedding for their litter trays or Guinea Pig treats through our Amazon Wishlist
+To help support his care while living in sanctuary please consider donating some hay or Guinea Pig treats through our Amazon Wishlist

 bottom of page